trueheart78/gem_lookup/README.md

 ### Passing In More Than 10 Gems

-Due to rate limits (see below), it only handles 10 gems at a time.
-If you pass more than 10 gems in, it just takes the first 10 and ignores the rest.
-In those cases, you'll see the following:
+Due to rate limits (see below), it can handle more than 10 gems at a time, but will perform the lookup in batches with a pause of a second between them.

 ```sh
 => ⚠️ Limited to the first 10 gems due to rate limiting